GRPO is Secretly a Process Reward Model: Introduction

-In this paper, we show that\textemdash under certain mild assumptions\textemdash GRPO induces a Monte-Carlo-based PRM (Section \ref{sec_grpo_prm}).
-Specifically, we prove theoretically that GRPO assigns rewards (and advantages) derived from outcome-level rewards and Monte-Carlo-sampled completions to sub-trajectories, whenever subsets of trajectories within each group share identical prefixes.
-We then show empirically that this identical-prefix condition is almost always met under real-world conditions, yielding rich step-level process reward structures.
+In this paper, we show that\textemdash under certain mild assumptions\textemdash GRPO is in fact equivalent to a process-reward-sensitive RL objective equipped with a Monte-Carlo-based PRM (Section \ref{sec_grpo_prm}).
+Specifically, we prove theoretically that GRPO assigns step-level rewards (and advantages) derived from outcome-level rewards and Monte-Carlo-sampled completions to sub-trajectories, whenever subsets of trajectories within each group share identical prefixes (see Figure \ref{fig_fig1}).
+We then show empirically that this identical-prefix condition is often met under real-world conditions, yielding rich step-level process reward structures.
 These two findings definitively demonstrate that the GRPO objective covertly assigns and optimizes for complex, structured step-level rewards and advantages.

-An investigation of the properties of GRPO's hidden PRM reveals a defect in the objective function that hinders both exploration and exploitation (under different conditions) during RL training (Section \ref{sec_approach}): namely, a vulnerability to non-uniformly-distributed process steps within a group.
-To mitigate this shortcoming, we propose including a PRM-aware normalization factor into the GRPO loss function ($\lambda$-GRPO).
+An investigation into GRPO's hidden PRM then reveals a defect in the objective function (Section \ref{sec_approach}): namely, GRPO's advantage computation interacts with imbalanced process step frequencies and process rewards to hinder both exploration and exploitation (under different conditions).
+For example, the first three tokens ($\textit{JKL}$) of the trajectory $\textit{JKLNQU}$ in Figure \ref{fig_fig1} are assigned \textit{negative} advantage\textemdash and only the last ($\textit{U}$) receives positive advantage\textemdash despite the fact that this trajectory has high outcome-level reward.
+Optimizing for the GRPO objective will then decrease the likelihood of generating (exploiting) this high-reward trajectory in subsequent training steps (see Section \ref{sec_background_sub_grpo}).

-We show that $\lambda$-GRPO results in higher validation accuracy and a $\sim$2x training speedup over standard GRPO (Section \ref{sec_experiments}).
-On downstream reasoning benchmarks, $\lambda$-GRPO consistently improves over standard GRPO, demonstrating the superiority of our method.

-Our findings call into question the utility of dedicated PRMs for GRPO, and suggest that future work may benefit instead from exploiting the step-level reward signal already available to the GRPO algorithm.
+We then propose including a PRM-aware normalization factor into the GRPO loss function ($\lambda$-GRPO): using a synthetic task, we show that our approach improves the robustness of GRPO to the effects of process step frequency imbalance.
+On downstream reasoning benchmarks, $\lambda$-GRPO consistently improves over standard GRPO, demonstrating the superiority of our method (Section \ref{sec_experiments}).
+We additionally show that $\lambda$-GRPO results in a $\sim$2x training speedup and higher validation accuracy over standard GRPO.
+These findings suggest that future work can benefit from exploiting the implicit, step-level reward signal available to the GRPO algorithm, reducing the need for costly PRMs.